haigarmen/provision/README.md

-#Radiodan Pi Quick Provisioner
+#Mineblock Pi Quick Provisioner

-A set of scripts and configs to take a vanilla pi to a radiodan.
+A set of scripts and configs to take a vanilla RPi to a Mineblock RPi.

 How to
 ---